Triple helix model of innovation: Criticism of the model

 The triple helix model as a policy-making tool for economic growth and regional development has been criticized by many scholars.
 One main criticism is that Etzkowitz and Leydesdorff's framework was developed within Western developed countries, which means that it is based on a particular set of infrastructures and under circumstances.
-For instance, the model takes for granted that knowledge intensive activities are linked to economic growth, that intellectual property rights will be protected, and that the state has a democratic and market oriented culture.
+For example, the model takes for granted that knowledge intensive activities are linked to economic growth, that intellectual property rights will be protected, and that the state has a democratic and market oriented culture.
 Further scholarly criticism of the model focuses on the conditions that enable the implementation of a triple helix innovation policy.
 It argues that Etzkowitz and Leydesdorff's model is too vague and takes for granted those necessary preconditions within their model.
 Therefore, according to critics, the triple helix model is not a relevant policy making tool for developing countries where at least one of these conditions is missing.
 However, others have argued that the triple helix model is capable of both describing the situation in developing countries and is useful for planning policy.